In 2013, Disney's MagicBand revolutionized the theme park and resort industry.

 Ever since Disney's MagicBand burst on the scene in 2013, the theme park industry has rapidly adopted RFID technology.
 Age-old paper wristbands and tickets are being replaced with cutting-edge state-of-the-art contactless passes, in the form of wristbands or cards.

-But, RFID tags are nothing new in the leisure industry, hotel key cards have utilised RFID since early 2000.
+But, RFID tags are nothing new in the leisure industry, hotel key cards have utilized RFID since the early aughts.

-Now, attractions are rolling out the technology across multiple functions, putting RFID technology at the heart of their operation.
+Now, attractions are rolling out the technology across multiple functions, putting RFID technology at their heart of their operation.

 Less time waiting in line for guests, and increased revenues for owners are just two of the well-documented benefits of RFID wristbands.
 But, there are many other ways to get more bang for your RFID buck.